verilator/verilator/docs/guide/warnings.rst

    Error that a procedural assignment is setting a wire.
 According to IEEE, a var/reg must be used as the target of procedural assignments.

+.. option:: PROTECTED

+   Warning that a '`pragma protected' section was encountered.
+The code inside the protected region will be partly checked for correctness, but is otherwise ignored.

+   Suppressing the warning may make Verilator differ from a simulator that accepts the protected code.

 .. option:: RANDC